Freddie Mac New Mortgage Servicing Requirements

 - Collection Efforts.
 Generally, an initial borrower solicitation must be sent as early as the 31st day and no later than the 35th day of delinquency unless quality right party contact and borrower commitment to cure the delinquency has been obtained.
 Servicers may continue to use a loss mitigation tool for collection calls between the 3rd and 36th day of delinquency.

 - Foreclosure Referral Requirements.
-Servicers may no longer refer to foreclosure or take the first legal action in the foreclosure process any earlier than the 121st day of delinquency for mortgages secured by a Primary Residence, unless applicable law or one of the exceptions in Guide Section 66.9.1 permits earlier referral.
-However, Servicers must refer all mortgages secured by a Primary Residence with expired breach letters to foreclosure no earlier than the 121st day of delinquency and no later than five business days thereafter.
+Servicers may no longer refer to foreclosure or take the first legal action in the foreclosure process any earlier than the 121st day of delinquency for mortgages secured by a Primary Residence, unless applicable law or one of the exceptions in Guide Section 9301.6 permits earlier referral.

 Servicing Requirements for All Mortgages